Kojo-Jr/Kojo-Jr/README.md

 # 🌱 What I'm Working On

 # Data Science Projects
-As an aspiring data scientist, I'm diving deep into data analysis, machine learning, and AI.
-I'm currently working on several projects, including predictive modeling and data visualization, to hone my skills and contribute to impactful research.
+As an aspiring data scientist, I dive deep into data analysis, machine learning and AI.
+I'm working on several projects, including predictive modeling and data visualization, to hone my skills and contribute to impactful research.

 # 📈 Stats